UCD-CCI/Underserved/README.md

 Operating System:

-- Recommended: Ubuntu Server 22.04 LTS (New Installation)
+- Ubuntu Server 22.04 LTS (New Installation)
-  UnderServed has been fully tested and validated on Ubuntu Server 22.04 LTS.
+  The UnderServed Platform has been fully tested and validated on Ubuntu Server 22.04 LTS.
 This is the recommended host operating system for production deployments.

 Hardware: